Leanne Walker

-Leanne Walker (born 17 July 1968) is a New Zealand former basketball player who competed in the 2000 Summer Olympics and in the 2004 Summer Olympics.
+Leanne Walker (born 17 July 1968) is a New Zealand former basketball player who competed in the 2000 Summer Olympics and in the 2004 Summer Olympics with the New Zealand women's national basketball team Tall Ferns.
+She was the team captain in the 2004 Olympics in Greece.
 Walker also competed for New Zealand at the 1994 World Championship held in Australia.
+She has been an assistant coach for the Northern Kāhu in the Tauihi Basketball Aotearoa New Zealand professional women's basketball league.